 During the laser skin resurfacing procedure, the laser energy is used to remove layers of damaged skin to leave the treated area smoother and more even through short pulsed light energy that is precisely delivered to the area.
 The laser is moved over the targeted area multiple times until imperfections are no longer visible and a smooth layer of skin is left.
 The laser energy causes minimal heat damage to the surrounding structures.

 This procedure is performed on an outpatient basis and uses local anesthesia to help minimize discomfort.
 The entire procedure can take anywhere from 30 minute to two hours to perform, depending on the size and condition of the treated area.
 Some patients may require more than one procedure in order to achieve their desired results.

-After the laser skin resurfacing procedure, patients may experience mild swelling and discomfort for a few days.
-These symptoms can be controlled with ice packs and medication prescribed by your doctor.
+After the laser skin resurfacing procedure, patients may experience mild swelling and discomfort for a few days.* These symptoms can be controlled with ice packs and medication prescribed by your doctor.
 Patients will also experience redness that gradually diminishes as the skin heals.
-While most patients can return to work and other normal activities after a few days, redness may persist for several weeks.
+Most patients can return to normal activities after a few days.
+However, redness may persist for several weeks.

 The results of laser skin resurfacing may take months to fully appear, after all signs of redness have diminished.
 Although the results are long-lasting, they are not permanent.
-The skin will still be subjected to the natural effects of aging, although your skin will appear younger and smoother than if you had never had any treatment at all.
+The skin will still be subjected to the natural effects of aging.
+However, your skin will appear younger and smoother than if you had never had any treatment at all.

-Although laser skin resurfacing is considered safe for most patients, there are certain risks associated with any type of procedure.
+Laser skin resurfacing is considered safe for most patients, however, there are certain risks associated with any type of procedure.
 Some of these risks may include scarring, infection, abnormal healing, allergic reactions or skin pigmentation.
 However, these risks are considered rare, and most patients undergo these procedures with no major complications.